The Newcomen Steam Engine

 - The "Pistoll Chains" were likely used to connect the piston and pump rods to the arches on the ends of the great beam and the "Centre pin" the large metal pin serving as a pivot point for the great beam.
 Conventionally, the pump sat outside the engine house allowing access to the pump itself should the rods need removal.

 - In many cases, pump rods were made of timber to save weight.
 This might well be the "nine trees" mentioned in the component list.

 A few selected excerpts on the Newcomen engine from various sources detailing how the engine, and pumps, operated.

 I hope you enjoyed this description the oldest surviving Newcomen engine, a machine which kicked-off the industrial revolution.
 A professor at Niagara College in Canada, my personal interests extend to the history of technology.
 If you have any comments, you can contact me via the link on my "Home Page" at the top of this page.
 Please refer to the 'Newcomen' engine on the subject line.

-All photographs (except the original photo of the engine shot in the 1880s and the photograph of the site today) taken by Professor Mark Csele at the Henry Ford Museum, Dearborn, MI, USA.
+All photographs (except the original photo of the engine shot in the 1880s and the photograph of the site today) taken by Professor Mark Csele at the Henry Ford Museum, Dearborn, MI, USA in 2007.